hzgyy/hzgyy.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 My name is Yiyang Ge.
 I am a senior student in Zhejiang University majoring in Automation.
-My research interests lie in the robot learning, especially with reinforcement learning.
+My research interests lie in the robot learning, especially reinforcement learning, and with their application in robot manipulation.

 <!-- # 📝 Publications